geco-bern/bachelor_thesis_patriciagribi/README.md

 The aim especially will be to answer following question:

-- What are the long-term trends in cumulative water deficits globally, and how do these trends correlate with climate model outputs (single variables for instance temperature, precipitation...)?
+- What are the long-term trends in cumulative water deficits globally, and how do these trends correlate with the CMIP6-ng model outputs?
 Are there regions experiencing more pronounced or accelerated changes in water deficits?

 ## Implementation